FarronF/limerick-council-meetings/meetings/2018/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th January 2018.md

 from 31st January.
 The Members stated that this deadline should be deferred as it would

-impact on those using the banks correctly.---
+impact on those using the banks correctly.
+---
 4.

 General Municipal Allocation (GMA)